 Visiting Student Freshers

-Induction sessions for Undergraduate Freshers will begin after lunch on Monday 5 October.
+Induction sessions for Visiting Students and Undergraduate Freshers will begin on the evening of Sunday 3 October.
 In-person induction activities will take place, with appropriate social distancing.
 Further information will be available in late September.

 You can expect a busy schedule of induction activities, both academic and social.
 There will be various College briefings which are compulsory for all students.

 You will have subject induction meetings will be arranged between yourself and your tutor(s) in College.
 You will also have induction activities in your department or faculty, and sessions to introduce you to the Libraries.
 The schedule of these events will vary according to which subject you are studying and some induction sessions may be provided online rather than in person.

 You will be invited to a formal Freshers’ Dinner during Freshers’ Week.
 The dress code for Freshers’ Dinner is smart/suits (as will also be the case if you choose to attend other ‘Formal Halls’ during the year).